tchwork/debug-bundle/Dumping-PHP-Data-en.md

 * keys for protected properties of objects are prefixed by `*:`
 * keys for private properties of objects are prefixed by the class name they are bind to followed by a `:`
-* other keys are prefixed by a `:` when they collide with a reserved key or when they contain a `:`
+* keys for public properties of objects are prefixed by a `:` when they collide with a reserved key or when they contain a `:`
+* keys for meta-data of objects are prefixed by `~:`.
+Meta-data can be anything that is relevant to the understanding of one object: static property, special state for internal classes (e.g. a closure's start and end line), etc.

 Reserved keys have semantics defined as follows: